What is Caisse Populaire?

 Example of Caisse Populaire

-The credit unions at Quebec, Canada is formally federated into the Desjardins group.
+The credit unions in Quebec, Canada is formally federated into the Desjardins group.
 The Desjardins group was established in 1900 by Alphonse Desjardin, headquartered in Quebec.
 It is currently the largest federation of credit unions in North America.
 Other than the traditional banking services, the group also offers additional services such as insurance, real estate, brokerage, through its subsidiaries.

 Advantages of Caisse Populaire